The Ultimate Guide to Proper Bench Press Form: Maximize Your Strength and Avoid Injury with Expert Tips and Techniques

 To perform the bench press arch, start by positioning yourself on the bench with your feet flat on the ground and your hips and shoulders in contact with the bench.

 Arch your back slightly, pushing your chest out and your shoulder blades together.
-This creates a small arch in your lower back, which can help you generate more power during the lift.
+This creates a small arch in your lower back, which can help you generate more power during the lift by allowing you to generate power from your legs and transfer it through your body.

 When to Use the Bench Press Arch